5 from 8 votes

 I’m so excited to share this recipe, beyond the fact that it tastes INCREDIBLE!
 Not only is it packed with flavor, it’s also packed with protein (shoutout to the ground pork!) and vegetables, so you can feel good about serving this to your family.

-Second, it's super duper easy and quick.
-Thanks to the convenience of frozen vegetables and noodles that cook in just 3 minutes, this recipe goes from start to finish in just 25 minutes!
-"Easy peasy lemon squeezy" as my daughter would say!!!
+Second, it’s super duper easy and quick.
+Thanks to the convenience of frozen vegetables and noodles that cook in just 3 minutes, this recipe will be on the dinner table in just 25 minutes!
+“Easy peasy lemon squeezy” as my daughter would say!!!

 ingredients needed to make a ground pork stir fry